 In HBP we got information which would push the possible beginning of Snape’s involvement with Dumbledore back to the date of the Trelawney Prophecy, which may have been made as early as Halloween, 1979.
 And in DHs (if we can believe anything we are told there) it was indicated that he had probably contacted Dumbledore before Christmas of 1980.

 So it appears that there was already at least one double-bluff going on.
 We do not know how much was known at either end of the pipeline, or the details of how the current situation was set up.
 Rowling evedently did not think that was important.

-And it was certainly Tom that sent Snape to Hogwarts, for there is no obvious reason how keeping Snape inside the school best served Dumbledore’s interests either before Voldemort’s fall or after his return, since, isolated inside the school, Snape is positioned where he was least likely to pick up sensitive information on Voldemort’s plans.
+And it was certainly Tom that sent Snape to Hogwarts, for there is no obvious reason for how keeping Snape inside the school best served Dumbledore’s interests either before Voldemort’s fall or after his return.
+Isolated inside the school, Snape is positioned where he was least likely to pick up sensitive information on Voldemort’s plans.
 Unless his mission was to deduce information from his students, by acting as an intermediary either to or from their parents.

 It was Post-HBP that I finally came to the conclusion that Snape’s posting to the school was so that he would be available to take part in a more sensitive operation than mere spying.

 Part of the current purpose, on Albus’s end, must have been to send carefully selected information out.
 On the face of it, it would appear that for Snape to be positioned inside Dumbledore’s school would serve Voldemort’s purposes far better than it did Dumbledore’s.
 And Snape’s own purposes better than either.
 Obviously, once Voldemort came up with his brilliant plan to send Snape off to spy on Dumbledore, neither Snape nor Dumbledore had full control of the situation.

 From an objective standpoint, at the end of HBP some of the possibilities surrounding Snape’s posting to Hogwarts looked like they might be (although were not limited to):